rkronbauer/web-crawler/README.md

 mvn clean install
 ```

-### Executiong
+### Executing

-After above steps, you should be able to run de project executing below Maven command in the same project path you ran the above Maven command:
+After above steps, you should be able to run the project executing below Maven command in the same project path you ran the above Maven command:

 ```git
 mvn exec:java -D exec.mainClass=com.webcrawler.WebCrawlerApp